BONSOIR | TOP TIPS

 We spoke to Kim Milich, a Success & Wellbeing Life Coach who has provided her top tips on having a stress-free Christmas so that you can focus on the important things.

-With the festive season in full swing you may be feeling overwhelmed by all the things still left to do.
+With the festive season on it's way you may be feeling overwhelmed by all the things still left to do.
 Rather than savoring quality moments with friends and family, you are multi-tasking to the max and by the time Christmas comes, exhausted from the stress of it all!
 With an ethos based on wellbeing and inner-calm, we want to make the season a time to switch off and enjoy, creating happy memories, without the stress that comes with it.

 1. Manage your expectations